 November 26, 2012: I’ve just analyzed the first foraminifera isotope from my time in Barcelona.
 It feels good to feel the balance of laboratory work and other forms of learning and research.

-October 25, 2012: Geology has just release the pre-publication of our paper on tropical climate sensitivity to atmospheric greenhouse gas forcing.
+October 25, 2012: Geology has just released the pre-publication of our paper on tropical climate sensitivity to atmospheric greenhouse gas forcing.
 Part of this is the work I presented at AGU last year and the geochemistry meeting this summer in Montreal.

-About: I am a researcher in the field of Paleoclimate and Paleoceanography.
-My work primarily examines geologically recent climate and oceanographic changes and concentrates on the coasts of North America and the tropical Pacific Ocean.
+About: I am a researcher in the fields of paleoclimate, paleoceanography, and environmental/oceanographic change.
+My work primarily examines geologically recent and past climate and oceanographic changes and implications for future climate change.
 One of the fundamental goals of this work is to understand how changing greenhouse gas concentrations and regional temperature changed in the past and will change in the future.

 I am also very interested in research which provides decision makers with the tools, background, and scientific expertise to make sound environmental choices.

-In my spare time I love hiking, ultimate frisbee, and rock climbing.
+In my spare time I love to hike, explore, and enjoy the outdoors.